Siege of Užice (1805): Background

 Užice, the second largest city of the Sanjak of Smederevo ("Belgrade Pashalik"), was made up of a town (varoš) and a fortress (grad) overlooking the town.
 The town had over 3,000 households, with a "Turk" (Muslim) majority and small Serb minority.
 The Dahije (renegade Janissaries) had wrested the Pashalik in 1801 and put their followers in the administration, including at Užice.
 The Dahije stronghold at Užice was in the plans of supreme commander Karađorđe, who ordered a larger army to take it.
 The Muslims in Užice, the majority of the citizens, were militarily able and fit to defend the town and fort.
 Užice and Nova Varoš were raided on 5 June 1805 by rebels, which the Republic of Ragusa connected with Karađorđe's intention to open the road to Montenegro.
 A couple of weeks later the Pasha of Travnik threatened the Metropolitan of Herzegovina regarding relations with rebels.
 The Russian consul Stevan Sankovski deterred Montenegro and Herzegovina from rising up.
+Užice corresponded with Bosnia, with most found documents identifying Memiš-aga Mačković of Višegrad as a contact.
+In an Ottoman document dated 4 July it was said that "since some time the Serb rayah has risen up, and now rushed on the city of Užice".
+At the Sarajevo sharia court, many plans for the attack on Serbia and deblockade of Užice were made.